University of Canterbury

 Vibrant entertainment options

-Christchurch is ideal for those who enjoy a variety of things to do – from art exhibitions and cultural celebrations to sporting events and music festivals.
-There are over 900 restaurants, cafés and bars to enjoy, and the university is just minutes away from a number of these.
-UC is also located near the largest shopping mall in the South Island.
-The city is home to live music venues, theatres, sports stadiums, many shopping malls, and over 1,000 parks and gardens.
+Christchurch has a busy calendar of events — from art exhibitions and cultural celebrations to sporting events and music festivals.
+There are over 900 restaurants, cafés and bars to sample, many of them close to UC.
+Christchurch is also home to theatres, shopping malls, and over 740 city parks.

 Unbeatable outdoor lifestyle